-According to \cite{ulbrich_defining_2015, bach_model_2016}, a driving scene is defined as a snapshot of the environment’s state, encompassing dynamic entities as well as the surrounding scenery, which includes the lane network, static entities, and environmental conditions.
-A scenario is considered a temporal development of a sequence of scenes, where these scenes are linked by actions and events of dynamic entities (e.g. vehicles or pedestrians) based on their goals and values.
-In the context of adversarial and reactive traffic agents, we are particularly interested in the action selection mechanisms of different traffic agents and their underlying value systems.
-This interest is directed toward defining various classes of driving scenario agents to better understand and categorize their behavior.
-Furthermore, we aim to introduce the concept of driving scenario controllability, defined by the number of reactive or adversarial agents that possess their own decision-making systems.
+According to \cite{ulbrich_defining_2015}, a driving scene is defined as a snapshot of the state of the environment, encompassing dynamic entities as well as the surrounding scenery, including the lane network, static entities and environmental conditions.
+A scenario is considered a temporal development of a sequence of scenes, where these scenes are linked by actions of dynamic entities (e.g. vehicles or pedestrians) based on their goals and values.
+In this context, we are particularly interested in the action selection mechanisms and the underlying value systems.
+This interest is directed toward defining different classes of behavior to better understand and categorize dynamic entities.
+Furthermore, we introduce the concept of scenario behavior control, defined by the number of entities within a scenario that possess their own decision-making systems.
 This ranges from no control, where only the \ac{AV} has its own decision-making system, to full control, where every entity is equipped with its own decision-making system and can react to surrounding entities.